woowacourse/layout-component/README.md

 # Yeopto's React Layout Component

-This library provides components that make it easy to implement various layouts using React.
-The library is written in TypeScript, and each component is helpful when creating screen layouts.
+This library provides components that make it easy to implement various layouts using React and offers several useful UI components.
+This library is built using TypeScript and Styled-Components.

 ## Installation